THIS EVENT HAS BEEN CANCELLED

 The Gate2Gate Trail Run is a benefit event.
 All net profits will be donated to two local non-profits: The Friends of San Felasco (Community Support Organization): http://www.sanfelasco.org/

-Every finisher of either distance will receive a custom medal and a custom glass (for re-hydrating at the finish, of course).
+Every finisher of either distance will receive a custom medal and a custom glass.

 50k finishers will receive a custom designed trucker hat to commemorate the event!